 As non-programmer friendly as Unity can be, ultimately there’s no way around the fact that to create more complex projects, you do need to how to code in C#.
-There are some workarounds out there (see the reference to PlayMaker in the Asset Store section, for example), but the good news is that anyone can program.
-Artists, tinkerers, young, old, you—everyone, absolutely, can learn to write C# scripts in Unity.
+There are some workarounds out there such as Unity’s Visual Scripting tool, but the good news is that anyone can program.
+Artists, tinkerers, young, old, you: everyone can learn to script in C#.
 Even if your job doesn’t have you normally writing code, having a base level understanding of it makes you a more valuable member of the team as you’ll be able to communicate your ideas to programmers in a more effective way by speaking their language.

 If you’ve already embraced scripting as part of your developer’s toolkit, then the best thing you can do for yourself is to learn how to write more modular code.
 Creating systems that are easy to reuse and repurpose, not just within one project but across many, makes you a more efficient and agile programmer.
 Just as was referenced in relation to the Asset Store, you never want to spend time reinventing the wheel if you can avoid it.
 If you find yourself making games that often use the same types of systems (health is a common culprit), take time to build that system out so it can plug in easily to whatever you build in the future.
 Eventually you’ll find yourself with a library of common scripts that you can use to build the foundational systems for your game, leaving you more time to innovate on game-specific systems.